TravisWheelerLab/drug-sniffer/docs/_sources/usage.rst.txt

 The ``-r`` option tells Nextflow which branch to use.
 In this case, our primary branch is called "main", so that's usually the one you want to execute.

+We also suggest using the ``-with-report`` option to the Nextflow "run" command as it produces a useful report after the workflow has finished.
+See the `example
+<_static/report.html>`_ report for details.

 Output
 ------